 Proactive news headlines including Aldoro Resources, West Wits Mining, Suvo Strategic Minerals and Oar Resources

-- Aldoro Resources Ltd (ASX:ARN) is encouraged by initial diamond drilling outcomes at the Narndee Igneous Complex, which is prospective for nickel-copper-platinum group element (PGE) mineralisation, in Western Australia's Murchison Terrane.
+- Aldoro Resources Ltd ARN is encouraged by initial diamond drilling outcomes at the Narndee Igneous Complex, which is prospective for nickel-copper-platinum group element (PGE) mineralisation, in Western Australia's Murchison Terrane.
 Click here

-- West Wits Mining Ltd (ASX:WWI) has returned “significant” gold intersections in a maiden reverse circulation (RC) drill program at the Mt Cecelia Project in the Paterson Province of Western Australia.
+- West Wits Mining Ltd WWI has returned "significant" gold intersections in a maiden reverse circulation (RC) drill program at the Mt Cecelia Project in the Paterson Province of Western Australia.
 Click here

-- Suvo Strategic Minerals Ltd (ASX:SUV) has wrapped up the purchase of Muchea Silica Sand Project in Western Australia after completion of the tenement purchase of exploration licence application E70/4981.
+- Suvo Strategic Minerals Ltd SUV has wrapped up the purchase of Muchea Silica Sand Project in Western Australia after completion of the tenement purchase of exploration licence application E70/4981.
 Click here

 - Oar Resources Ltd has submitted applications for five additional tenements surrounding its three already granted tenements at the Denchi Lithium Project near Wiluna in Western Australia's Northern Goldfields.
 Click here